NumEconCopenhagen/projects-2024-andreas-og-magnus/inauguralproject/README.md

 Group members:

-Andreas Grenaa Troglauer
+- Andreas Grenaae Troglauer
-Magnus Friis Christiansen
+- Magnus Friis Christiansen
-Alexander Einar Hauksson
+- Alexander Einar Hauksson

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).